How Do We Determine Chick Numbers For Hatch Dates?

 How to Find a Common Hatch Date

 When ordering a variety of breeds, one must find a common hatch date for all chicks on the order to ship together.
 Not every breed is available in every hatch.
-The best way to do this when using the website is to go to the green bar at the top of the website and click on Available Next Hatch.
-The next available hatch date will show along with the breeds available on this date.
-On the next page, you will see another green box which will allow you to filter the available chick breeds by week.
+The best way to do this when using the website is to go to the available now section on the website.
+From this page, you can click on the Filter By Week Available and select the hatch date you are interested in from the calendar.

 If there is a breed or breeds that are more difficult to find, one can select an available date for the difficult to find breed(s) and build an order around it based off of the others available on that date.

 To find the dates a specific breed is available, search the breed.
-After selecting the breed, one will see 3 tabs available on the breed page: Details, Characteristics, and Breed Availability.
-Selecting breed availability will show which dates are currently available, based on our estimates, for the breed.
-One will find the number of male, female, and straight run chicks that we expect to be available for each date.
+After selecting the breed, scroll down on that breed’s page and you will see the breed availability calendar with all the hatch dates available.
+This chart will show you the number of male, female, and straight run chicks that we expect to be available for each date.

 Now you know how we can estimate and make available the numbers of chicks for sale on our website.
 Since you can see that our capacity is limited by the number of hens that lay the eggs, the capacity of the incubators, and the number of chicks that actually make it to hatch day, it’s easy to understand why many breeds sell quickly.
 Placing your order in winter for spring or summer chicks helps ensure that you get those rare breeds you desire!